 Over the last month, the PCA has been trying to figure out how to run its operation in the face of an expected massive revenue shortfall.
 In May, the 2020 PCA Convention & Trade Show was canceled due to the coronavirus COVID-19 pandemic.
 That was certain to have major financial impacts for the organization given the trade show has provided at least 70 percent—and likely a much greater percentage—of the organization’s revenue in prior years.
 On Friday, it informed exhibitors that the PCA was going to count deposits for the canceled 2020 trade show for next year’s 2021 trade show.
 It’s unclear whether the PCA is offering refunds for exhibitors who want them.

 Even if the trade show had happened, this year’s show was likely to generate less revenue than in previous years.
 In January, four of the largest trade show exhibitors—Altadis U.S.A., Davidoff of Geneva USA, Drew Estate and General Cigar Co.— announced they would not be attending the 2020 trade show.

 Those four companies alone accounted for over 18 percent of the trade show floor and contributed hundreds of thousands—if not over a million dollars—to the organization.

 The news of the furloughs comes after the PCA informed its contracted lobbyists last month that it would be ending their contracts effective July 1.
 Pearce said the organization would deploy lobbying resources in critical areas going forward.

-Previously, Pearce did not respond to emails regarding the cancelation of the 2020 PCA Convention & Trade Show as well as the cancelation of contracted lobbyists.
+Previously, Pearce did not respond to emails regarding the cancellation of the 2020 PCA Convention & Trade Show as well as the cancellation of contracted lobbyists.